Halabja

-Halabja (ھەڵەبجە, حلبجة) is a city in northeast Iraq and the capital of Halabja Governorate, located about 150 mi northeast of Baghdad and 9 mi from the Iranian border.
+Halabja (هەڵەبجە) is a city in the Kurdistan Region of Iraq and the capital of Halabja Governorate, located about 150 mi northeast of Baghdad and 9 mi from the Iranian border.

-The city lies at the base of what is often called the greater Hewraman region, stretching across the Iran-Iraq border.
-Halabja is surrounded by Hawraman and the Shnrwe range in the northeast, the Balambo range in the south and the Sirwan river in the west.
-Kurds in the city of Halabja mostly speak the Sorani dialect of Kurdish, but some residents of the surrounding villages speak the Gorani dialect.
+The city lies at the base of what is often referred to as the greater Hewraman region stretching across the Iran–Iraq border.
+Halabja is surrounded by Hawraman and Shnrwe range in the northeast, Balambo range in the south and Sirwan river in the west.
+The Kurds in the city of Halabja generally speak only the Sorani dialect of Kurdish, but some residents of the surrounding villages speak the Hewrami dialect.

 History

 Early history

-The history of Halabja is believed to have started during the Akkadian Empire period (24th century BC).
-The ancient city-kingdom of Lullubi from that period is thought to be located in the Halabja area.
-The excavations at nearby archaeological sites like Bakr Awa revealed a long history.
-The cemetery there includes the tombs of several historical figures, such as Ahmed Mukhtar Jaff, Tayar Bag Jaff and Adila Khanim.
-In August 2009, three 17th century tombs were discovered in the Ababile district of the town.
+Halabja has a long history, as proven by excavations at nearby archaeological sites like Bakr Awa.
+The cemetery includes the tombs of several historical figures, such as Ahmed Mukhtar Jaff, Tayar Bag Jaff and Adila Khanim.
+The ancient city-kingdom of Lullubi is thought to be located below or nearby.
+In August 2009, three 17th-century tombs were discovered in the Ababile district of the town.

 This suggests that the town is somewhat older than indicated by some sources, which claim that it was built by the Ottoman Empire at about 1850.
 However, modern developments date from the early 20th century.
 The post office opened in 1924 and the first school opened the following year.
-The Qaysari Pasha and Hamid Beg bazaars were built in 1932.
+The Qaysari Pasha and Hamid Bag bazaars were built-in 1932.
 Electricity did not reach the city until 1940.

-At the beginning of the 20th century, many British soldiers were stationed in Halabja.
+At the beginning of the 20th century, there were many British soldiers stationed in Halabja.
 During World War I, Adela Khanum saved the lives of several British soldiers, resulting in the British honoring her with the title Khan Bahadur, Princess of the Brave.
-She also oversaw the construction of a prison, a court of justice (of which she was the president) and a bazaar.
+She was also responsible for the building of a new prison, setting up a court of justice, of which she was the first president and building a new bazaar.

+Towards the end of Kurdish revolt of 1919, Halajba became the final rebel holdout.
+On 28 June 1919, British colonial troops occupied the city, defeating the rebellion and ending the Kurdish state.

-During the Al-Anfal campaign of the Iraqi government, which took place between March 1987 and May 1989, the neighborhoods Kani Ashqan and Mordana were erased as a reprisal for their support of the Kurdish Peshmerga rebels.
-But Halabja suffered much more during the campaign, in which Saddam Hussein violently suppressed Kurdish revolts during the Iran–Iraq War.
+During the Al-Anfal campaign of the Iraqi Government, which took place between March 1987 and May 1989, the neighborhoods Kani Ashqan and Mordana were erased in May 1987 as a reprisal for the support of the Peshmerga.
+But Halabja suffered much more during the Al-Anfal campaign, in which Saddam Hussein violently suppressed Kurdish revolts during the Iran–Iraq War.